incicoskun/Rail-Cost-Estimator-v2/README.md

 ## Core Logic & Purpose

 * **The Problem:** Early-stage rail budgeting suffers from a lack of architectural detail, often leading to massive cost overruns.
-* **The Solution:** This system utilizes a **Quantile Gradient Boosting Regressor** to generate objective, data-driven median cost estimates based strictly on primary physical inputs (length, stations, tunnel %, and transit mode).
+* **The Solution:** This system utilizes a Quantile Gradient Boosting Regressor to generate objective, data-driven median cost estimates based on primary physical inputs (length, stations, tunnel %, and transit mode).
-* **Handling Data Imbalance:** To prevent model distortion in countries with very few historical projects, it implements **Bayesian Smoothed Target Encoding**.
+* **Handling Data Imbalance:** To prevent model distortion in countries with very few historical projects, it implements Bayesian Smoothed Target Encoding.
 This automatically shrinks sparse regional data toward global empirical baselines.
 * **Budget Boundaries & Breakdown:** Instead of a single static number, the system calibrates Out-of-Fold (OOF) error distributions to output reliable $Q_{10} - Q_{90}$ probability bounds.
 * **Subsystem Disaggregation:** Leverages historical normalized median cost structures from the Federal Transit Administration (FTA) to safely break down total cost projections into 8 core engineering asset classes based on the selected transit mode.
 * **Explainable AI (SHAP):** Integrates game-theoretic Shapley Additive exPlanations to visually dismantle the black-box nature of the model, quantifying the exact dollar impact of features like station density or tunnel percentage for executive transparency.